CrsiX/GNUnet-NSE-P2P/docs/initial_report.md

 ## Planned workload distribution

 The goal is to achieve relatively equally distributed workloads.
-Luis may work more on documenting and testing, while Chris may work more on developing.
+However, as Luis is not that experienced in Python yet, he may work more on documenting and testing, while Chris may work more on developing.
+Eventually both team members should have participated in all parts of the project nonetheless.
-Design choices should always be discussed with both team members.
+Design choices should always be discussed with both team members so there are no missunderstanding among the team.
 Of course, the code base and program logic should be understood by both team members, otherwise documenting or testing wouldn't be reasonable possible.